-- the engagement activities undertaken with each group prior to the submission of the EIS, including the date and means of engagement (e.g. meeting, mail, telephone); - any future planned engagement activities; and - how engagement activities by the proponent allowed groups to understand the project and evaluate its effects on their communities, activities, potential or established section 35 rights, including title and related interests.
+the engagement activities undertaken with each group prior to the submission of the EIS, including the date and means of engagement (e.g. meeting, mail, telephone);

+- any future planned engagement activities; and - how engagement activities by the proponent allowed groups to understand the project and evaluate its effects on their communities, and activities.

 In preparing the EIS, the proponent will ensure that groups have access to timely and relevant information on the project and how the project may adversely impact them.
 The proponent will structure its engagement activities to provide adequate time for groups to review and comment on the relevant information.
-Engagement activities are to be appropriate to the groups' needs, arranged through discussions with the groups and in keeping with established consultation protocols, where available.
+Engagement activities are to be appropriate to the groups' needs, and arranged through discussions with the groups.
 The EIS will describe all efforts, successful or not, taken to solicit the information required from groups to support the preparation of the EIS.